Chart Color Schemes

 Carpentaria is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census data shows that in Carpentaria, 72.8% of dwellings were houses, with the remaining 27.3% being semi-detached, apartments, or other types.
+Carpentaria's dwelling structures, as per the latest Census evaluation, consisted of 72.8% houses and 27.3% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Non-Metro Qld had 77.3% houses and 22.7% other dwellings.
-Home ownership in Carpentaria stood at 19.9%, with mortgaged dwellings at 5.7% and rented ones at 74.4%.
+Home ownership in Carpentaria was at 19.9%, with mortgaged dwellings at 5.7% and rented ones at 74.4%.
 The median monthly mortgage repayment was $1,042, lower than Non-Metro Qld's average of $1,500.
 The median weekly rent in Carpentaria was $125, compared to Non-Metro Qld's $220.
-Nationally, Carpentaria's mortgage repayments were significantly lower at $1,042 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Carpentaria's mortgage repayments were significantly lower at $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing